JamesSiebert/setup_RPI_kiosk_tv/README.md

 # RPI_kiosk_tv
 PUBLIC - An auto bash installer script that does the bulk of the setup for a Raspberry Pi to run as a TV.
 (Tested on RPI3B+, run from fresh 2019-04-08-raspbian-stretch install)

+4/6/19 By JamesSiebert
+Built on RPI 3B+
+on fresh 2019-04-08-raspbian-stretch install

 Prior to running script:
   Start > Preferences > Raspberry Pi Configuration